kydzoster/Olympia-Gym/README.md

 #### ACKNOWLEDGEMENTS

-- In this project i used a lot of Bootstrap and their free snipets.
+- In this project i used a lot of Bootstrap and their free snippets.

 - For the Gallery I used https://bootsnipp.com/snippets/ZXyEz by Monoxa ideas.